thehungrycoder/2web2ui/docs/styles.md

 ```

 ## Global Styles
-Global CSS should be avoided, but is necessary in some cases - ie. overwritting package styles like recharts or ace editor that don't support styling through React.
-CSS class names will no longer be unique, so be sure to encapsulate them properly.
+Global CSS should be avoided, but is necessary in some cases - ie. overwriting package styles like recharts or ace editor that don't support styling through React.
+Simply leave out the `.module` suffix.
+Class names will no longer be unique, so be sure to encapsulate them properly.

 ```js
 import './MyGlobal.scss';